dbonner/ModernWpf-for-Windows-24H2-x64/README.md

 This is a modified submodule for my FancyWM fork (https://github.com/dbonner/fancywm-for-Windows-24H2-x64.git), which has some modificatios for Windows 11 24H2 x64 (version 10.0.26100.0).
 I'm not sure if I have usefully improved the experience or stability of FancyWM on Windows 11 24H2.
-If my FancyWM fork is at all useful, all credit goes to the FancyWM dev: Vesko Karaganev (@veselink1).
+If my FancyWM fork is at all useful, all credit goes to the FancyWM dev: Vesko Karaganev (@veselink1) and to the original ModernWpf dev: @Kinnara

 Modern styles and controls for your WPF applications.